Go Backpacking

 City buses

+Plenty of private buses ply the city streets and can take you just about anywhere you need to go.
 The bus routes are posted in the front windows and feature major landmarks, universities, and shopping centers to help you get your bearings.

-To get off the bus, look for a red button on the inside to push, or if you can't find one or it's not working, alert the driver that you want to get off.
+Flagging a bus is as easy as holding your hand out as it approaches.
+To get off the bus, look for a red button on the inside to push.
+If you can't find one or it's not working, alert the driver that you would like to get off.
+The average cost of a ride is 1,300 pesos ($0.34).

 View from my last apartment in Ciudad del Rio, Medellin

-View from my last apartment
+View from my last apartment.

 Hostels

+Most hostels are located in Poblado, within walking distance of Parque Lleras, the city's Zona Rosa.
 This neighborhood is one of the safest and prettiest in the city.
 However, petty crime still occurs as thieves target tourists and wealthy locals.

 Quick Recommendations